 IX.
-INVESTMENT POLICY FOR GENERAL FUNDS, SPECIAL REVENUE FUNDS,

-ENTERPRISE FUNDS AND CAPITAL PROJECTS FUNDS

-- A. Scope-Section IX of this policy applies only to short term operating funds such as general funds, special revenue funds, enterprise funds, bond proceeds and capital project funds.
-Section X will address trust funds and any other funds with special circumstances, such as stabilization funds.
-The Newburyport Retirement Board and Massachusetts Teacher's Retirement Board are responsible for the investment of the pension funds for all City employees. - B. Objectives-MGL Ch.
-44, §55B requires the Treasurer to invest all public funds except those required to be kept uninvested for the purpose of immediate distribution.
+INVESTMENT POLICY FOR GENERAL FUNDS, SPECIAL REVENUE FUNDS, ENTERPRISE FUNDS AND CAPITAL PROJECTS FUNDS address trust funds and any other funds with special circumstances, such as stabilization funds.
+The Newburyport Retirement Board and Massachusetts Teacher's Retirement Board are responsible for the investment of the pension funds for all City employees.